-1. Read the story to the children and ask them how they feel for the author Chelsea Hard.
+1. Read the story to the children and ask them how they feel about the author Chelsea Hard.
 Is there someone in the class who has been sick or suffers a heart condition?
 Perhaps they might be prepared to tell their story.

 2. Eight children with heart disease would have been born in Australia today!
 Ask your local children’s hospital if you could put up a display of love hearts in the ward as encouragement to the patients to get better.
 Draw some large love hearts, either on white paper and then you can colour them but it would be easier to use red paper.
 Put a word or two of encouragement on each love heart.

-3. Next time you go on school camp keep an eye out for the student who may be struggling being away from home.
+3. Next time you go to school camp keep an eye out for the student who may be struggling being away from home.
 Go and talk to them and perhaps tell them stories about other camps you have been on.
-Tell them that you are happy for them to talk to you anytime while you are away just as Chelsea did with a young boy on the Heartkids camp.
+Tell them that you are happy for them to talk to you anytime while you are away just as Chelsea did with a young boy in the Heartkids camp.
 It is amazing ‘what one person can do’.

 For further learning

 1. What do you think about mentoring experiences like Heartkids Tween Camps?
 How do you think they would benefit participants?